aliceraffaele/aliceraffaele.github.io/_pages/about.md

 **News**: We are organizing the **[10th AIROYoung Workshop and Ph.D.
 School](https://ayw2026.github.io)**, held in Padova in February 2026.
 Registration & Abstract/Short paper submission are open!

+And we are also organizing the **[Creative Mathematical Sciences Communication 2026](https://cmsc2026.github.io)**, still in Padova, but in October 2026.
+We'll launch the first Call for Contributions soon!

 ---